DevExpress-Examples/asp-net-web-forms-gridlookup-dropdown-with-grouped-items/README.md

 <!-- run online end -->

 The example illustrates how to create a dropdown with grouped items.
-The implementation uses the nested grid's <a href="https://docs.devexpress.com/AspNet/js-ASPxClientGridView.ApplySearchPanelFilter(value)">ApplySearchPanelFilter</a> method to filter and search for the input value.
+The implementation uses the nested grid's <a href="https://docs.devexpress.com/AspNet/js-ASPxClientGridView.ApplySearchPanelFilter(value)">ApplySearchPanelFilter</a> method to filter and search the data columns.
 The method is executed in the client-side **OnKeyPress** event of the GridLookup.

 ```cs
         var timeout = 0;